 Before embarking on a driveway renovation project, your first move should be to identify the source or cause of the damage.
 After understanding the origin of the damage, you can then determine the best repair procedure.
 Here are some standard driveway repair options.

 Resurfacing is prescribed to driveways that are experiencing cracking, scaling, or spalling.
-Ideally, driveway resurfacing is recommended to cover these flaws and improve the overall appearance of your driveway.
 Before resurfacing the concrete, it is advisable to repair some imperfections in the old base.
 Doing this is critical to enhancing the quality of the bond and it lengthens the life of your ‘new’ driveway.

 This repair procedure is mostly employed to enhance the aesthetics of your driveway.
 Some driveways have minor cracks or some discoloration, which ends up making the driveway looking messy.
 Concrete engraving, thus, seeks to conceal these flaws by engraving a pattern over the concrete.
 Part of the process of engraving involves applying some stain on the concrete before allowing the machine to cut the pattern.